davejacobs/letters-web/source/pages/api.md

     [1, 2, 3].e
     # => [1, 2, 3]

+#### Options ####

+    :message => nil

 ### F (write to file) ###

 Sometimes, you want to be able to manipulate the results of a method call in your favorite text editor.
-Maybe you want to use sophisticated Unix tools to a unnecessarily gigantic object.
-You could always stop to break apart your code, create a file block, remember the file flag options, and maybe break downstream code in the process.
+Maybe you want to use sophisticated Unix tools to pick apart an unnecessarily gigantic object.
+You could always stop to break open your code, create a file block, remember the file flag options, and accidentally change downstream code in the process.
 Or you could tag your object with `f`:

     JSON.parse(body).f.values_at(:name, :title)